Bye Bye Bonsai

 There, I’ve admitted it.
 I should feel better now, but I don’t.
 In fact I’m feeling exceptionally guilty because I’ve really committed the ultimate gardening sin; I’ve killed a Bonsai tree.

-My college age son (yes, the same one who said was a good NanaHood idea because us old folks needed something to do) gave me a Bonsai tree for Mother’s Day, a 27 year old Bonsai tree.
-Now keep in mind that he knows my reputation with growing things.
+My college age son (yes, the same one who said NanaHood idea because us old folks needed something to do) gave me a Bonsai tree for Mother’s Day, a 27 year old Bonsai tree.
+Keep in mind that he knows my reputation with growing things.
 I walk through nurseries and plants wilt at the sight of me.
 So giving me a live plant is about as smart as giving someone on a diet a box of Krispy Kreme donuts and asking them to hold them for you.
 I managed to keep it alive for a few weeks but then I got busy and well….

 This is what a Bonsai tree is supposed to look like.